 Outcome:

-The system treats and distributes clean water across 25 acres of farmland, improving soil quality and crop yield by 35%.
-The use of solar energy also helped the farm achieve carbon neutrality.
+The system treats and sends clean water across 25 acres of farmland, boosting soil quality and crop yield by 35%.
+Using solar energy also helped the farm become carbon neutral.

 Key Benefit: